Sabre3/Sabre3/README.md

 - 👋 Hi, I’m @sabre3
-- 👀 I’m interested in gaming
+- 👀 I’m interested in cybersecurity and ranting at the output of gpresult /h
-- 🌱 I’m currently learning how to game
+- 🌱 I’m currently learning how to improve networking protocols and poking UDP sockets
-- 💞️ I’m looking to collaborate on gaming
+- 💞️ I’m looking to collaborate on P2P and decentral network projects
-- 📫 How to reach me: Just yell lol
+- 📫 How to reach me: Just yell lol (or email me)

 <!---
 sabre3/sabre3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.